Carpenters CottageBury St. Edmunds, Suffolk

 - BBQ not available

-Not accessibleView Access statement (PDF 1306 KB)
+Not accessibleView accessibility guide (PDF 1171 KB)

 Entrance lobby, kitchen/dining room, sitting room with Victorian open fire.